w3c/wai-curricula/intro.md

 ##### Suggested homework

 Ask students to write some lines on the main accessibility roles and responsibilities they have just been introduced to.
-Encourage them to put especial attention to the ones they may be more engaged with when they work in accessibility.
+Encourage them to put especial attention to the ones they may be more engaged with if they work in accessibility.

 ##### Suggested teaching materials